 MiamiARTzine – Steve Gladstone

-In the 2018-2019 season, Porto performed as Luther and Crespel (Les contes d’Hoffmann) at Nashville Opera, made his debut at the Northern Lights Music Festival as Bartolo (Il barbiere di Siviglia), and performed the roles of Bartolo (Le Nozze di Figaro) and Johann (Werther) with Florida Grand Opera.
-Previously at Florida Grand Opera, he performed Capitán (Florencia en el Amazonas) with internationally acclaimed soprano Ana María Martínez and 1st Nazarene (Salome).
-Mr. Porto made his Lincoln Center debut this past season as Dr. Grenvil in La Traviata with the Philharmonia Orchestra of New York which tours Japan in 2019.
-Other seasons have included Commissioner (Madama Butterfly), Billy Jackrabbit and José Castro (La Fanciulla del West), and Don Basilio (Il barbiere di Siviglia) with Indianapolis Opera and Sacristan and Jailer (Tosca) with Nashville Opera among others.
+In the 2018-2019 season, Mr. Porto performed as Luther and Crespel in Les contes d’Hoffmann at Nashville Opera; made his debut at the Northern Lights Music Festival as Bartolo in Rossini’s Il barbiere di Siviglia; sang the roles of Bartolo in Mozart’s Le Nozze di Figaro and Johann in Massenet’s Werther with Florida Grand Opera.
+Previously he performed Capitán in Daniel Catán’s Florencia en el Amazonas with internationally acclaimed soprano Ana María Martínez and 1st Nazarene in Richard Strauss’s Salome with Florida Grand Opera.
+Past season highlights include his Lincoln Center debut as Dr. Grenvil in Verdi’s La Traviata with the Philharmonia Orchestra of New York; Commissioner in Madama Butterfly, Billy Jackrabbit and José Castro in Puccin’i’s La Fanciulla del West, and Don Basilio in Il barbiere di Siviglia with Indianapolis Opera; and Sacristan and Jailer in Puccin’s Tosca with Nashville Opera.

-On the concert stage Porto has been guest soloist in Beethoven’s Symphony No. 9, under the baton of Carl St. Clair; Vaughn Williams’ Serenade to Music under the baton of Raymond Leppard along with Haydn’s Creation, Mozart’s Requiem, Bach’s St. John Passion, P.Q.
+On the concert stage Porto has been guest soloist in Serenade to Music of Ralph Vaughan Williams under the baton of Raymond Leppard and Beethoven’s Symphony No. 9 led by Carl St. Clair.
+He has also performed in Haydn’s Creation, Mozart’s Requiem, Bach’s St. John Passion, P.Q.
 Phang’s A Vietnamese Requiem, Mozart’s Regina coeli, Mendelssohn’s Die erste Walpurgisnacht and Elijah.
 He is also a frequent recitalist at the Caramoor Center for Music and the Arts.

 He has worked under the baton of Christopher Allen, Emanuele Andrizzi, Timothy Myers, David Effron, Arthur Fagen, Paul Nadler, Joseph Rescigno, Ramón Tebar, Dean Williamson, and Alberto Zedda; and has worked with directors Chris Alexander, Garnett Bruce, Jose Maria Condemi, E. Loren Meeker, Candace Evans, John Hoomes, Peter Kazaras, Julia Pevzner, and Bernard Uzan.